HelenMakarchuk/CRM/README.md

 # CRM for delivery service
 Developed by Helena Makarchuk

-This university training project demonstrates a simple CRM application in which data is stored in the Azure SQL database and accessed through the RESTful web service (.NET Core 2.0 web API) that is hosted as the Azure App Service.
+This university training project demonstrates a simple CRM application that is built using Xamarin, in which data is stored in the Azure SQL database and accessed through the RESTful web service (.NET Core 2.0 web API) that is hosted as the Azure App Service.

 My Azure subscription is for students, so access to the database and the web API will close in April 2019.